-Act 58 Report Summary 2016
+Act 58 Report Summary 2018

-The Department of Liquor Control ("DLC") conducted tobacco compliance tests as required by Act No. 58 (1997) codified at 7 V.S.A. §1007(b)(3) for the calendar year 2016.
-The overall percentage of those licensees who did not sell tobacco to minors was 89.72%.
-It should be noted that the total number of licensees checked for compliance are made up of individual clerks who are trained by DLC via in-person seminars, through on-line training, trained by their employer, or not trained at all.
-Also, Vermont is one of a few States to use 17-year olds exclusively for compliance testing.
-Vermont's compliance data is not comparable to that of other states using 15, 16, and 17-year-old minors.
+The Department of Liquor and Lottery, Division of Liquor Control ("DLC") conducted Tobacco Compliance Tests as required by Act No. 58 (1997) codified at 7 V.S.A. §1007(b)(3) for the calendar year 2018.
+The overall percentage of those licensees who did not sell tobacco to minors was nearly ninety-two percent (91.91%).
+It should be noted the total number of licensees checked for compliance are made up of individual clerks who are trained by DLC via in-person seminars, through on-line training, trained by their employer, or not trained at all.
+Recent legislative changes to Title 7 VSA 1007(b)(1) now allow 16 and 17-year-old minors to conduct compliance checks.